Muhayyuddin/ros2-cpp-tutorials/README.md

 Create a  C++ project that just contains main.cpp and CmakeLists.txt.
 Inside the CmakeLists.txt, add the created shared libraries (calculator lib).
 In main.cpp #include the header files from the shared library and call the calculator class functions.

 Create a  C++ project that just contains main.cpp and CmakeLists.txt.
 Inside the CmakeLists.txt, add the created static library (camera_capture lib). in main.cpp #include the header files from the static library and call the functions from camera_capture class to open the camera.

+If you have any confusion or would like to disucss please feel free to pass by my office and discuss.

 Good luck ...